A few weeks ago, myself and Chris Singleton spent the

 Feel the rays upon my head

 But, what’s this?
-In a flash
+In

 The dusty dirt is a muddy splash